wadmp/wadmp.github.io/src/gen3/docs/vpn/README.md

 ![VPN Initialize](../images/vpn/vpn_initialize_confirm.png)

+⚠️ **Note:** To connect a device to VPN, ensure the device has Client Router App version 3.2.0 or higher installed, where VPN is supported.

 ## VPN FAQs

 ### Does starting a VPN Hub cost anything?
 How do I purchase VPN data, and what are the costs?